How to Use the DirectX Diagnostic Tool (DXDiag)

-If you are experiencing problems when running Microsoft DirectX applications, the DirectX Diagnostic Tool can help you find the source of the trouble such as incorrect versions of DirectX components, lack of hardware acceleration, devices that are not connected and unsigned drivers.
+If you are experiencing problems when running Microsoft DirectX applications, the DirectX Diagnostic Tool can help you find the source of the trouble such as incorrect versions of DirectX components, lack of hardware acceleration, devices that are not connected and unsigned drivers in Windows.

 You can test Microsoft DirectDraw and Direct3D on each monitor attached to your system.
 You can also test DirectSound on each wave output device, and DirectMusic on each music port.
-To run the DirectX Diagnostic Tool click on Start, Run and type in dxdiag and click Ok.
+The quickest way to launch it in Windows 11 is to press Windows Key + R, type dxdiag, and hit Enter.
+You can also just type dxdiag directly into the Start menu search bar.
 When you run the tool for the first time you may get a message similar to the one below asking if you want the tool to check to see if your drivers are digitally signed.
 Click yes to the dialog box.

 Next you will see a new window with various tabs.
 These tabs will vary depending on what version of Windows DirectX you are running on your computer.